open-mmlab/mmdeploy/docs/zh_cn/03-benchmark/supported_models.md

 - YOLOX: YOLOX with ncnn only supports static shape.
 - Swin Transformer: For TensorRT, only version 8.4+ is supported.
 - SAR: Chinese text recognition model is not supported as the protobuf size of ONNX is limited.
-- SOLO: For OpenVINO, we recommend you to use min shape deploy config just like 300x300 rather than 800x1344, for example $MMDEPLOY_DIR/configs/mmdet/detection/detection_openvino_dynamic-300x300.py.